louis-tru/quark/docs/CURRENT_WORK.md

 ## Suggested Next Render Tasks

 - Add visual regression coverage for Metal clipping, blur, readback, and output-image behavior against the GL reference output.
-- Audit existing `AAfuzz` generation and shader consumption in GL/Metal before changing behavior.
+- Audit existing `AADist` generation and shader consumption in GL/Metal before changing behavior.
 - Prototype GPU-only directional edge AA for simple straight-edge polygons, using shader-side `fwidth` coverage and body-over-edge depth ordering.
 - Add or refresh small render regression demos if the project has an existing lightweight path for them.